jchook/phpunit-assert-throws/README.md

 ## Installation

 You can install with composer if you're into that.
-Just make sure that your `vendor/autoload.php` file is included in your [bootstrap file](http://phpunit.readthedocs.io/en/7.1/textui.html?highlight=bootstrap#command-line-options).
+Just make sure that your `vendor/autoload.php` file is included in your PHPUnit bootstrap file.

 ```sh
 composer require --dev jchook/phpunit-assert-throws